-By embarking upon a personal tradition of giving back to your school while still enrolled, you and your family can begin the steps of ensuring a broader scope of your Woodbury education.
-Your family contributions will help to provide expanded learning and networking opportunities for existing students as well as future generations who will follow and be inspired by your example.
+By embarking on a personal tradition of giving back to your school while still enrolled, you and your family can broaden the scope of your Woodbury education.
+Your family contributions will help provide expanded learning and networking opportunities for existing students as well as for future generations who will be inspired by your example.